The following information must be present on the label:

 Wine-specific Import Requirements:

 Third Country (e.g., U.S.) wines imported into the European Community must also be accompanied by a simplified export certificate or VI1 document until such wine is put into free circulation.

 For more information on the simplified export certificate, please visit the VI1 Forms for Exporting Wine to the European Union section of our Export Documents page.

 Further information on EU import regulations for wine can be also found on the U.S. Mission to the European Union website.

-Ireland is a member of the European Union and shares the Common External Tariff regime.
-EU duties are charged on the CIF (cost, insurance and freight) value of the product imported into Ireland.
+Malta is a member of the European Union and shares the Common External Tariff regime.
+EU duties are charged by the Department of Customs on the CIF (cost, insurance and freight) value of the product imported into Malta.

-For the most current tariffs and taxes applied to imported products in Ireland, please visit the EU Tariff and Taxation Union TARIC database.
+For the most current tariffs and taxes applied to importd products in Malta, please visit the EU Tariff and Taxation Union TARIC database.
 Once on the TARIC website, you must follow the prompts to find the applicable tariffs/taxes for your product.

 The information in this guide was obtained from external sources, including the websites of various governmental agencies and organizations, direct contact with those agencies and organizations, and from Foreign Agricultural Service (FAS) Attaché reports.
 Consequently, the accuracy of this information depends upon the accuracy of the sources.

 TTB is not responsible for the content of external websites.